taylorhutchison/taylorhutchison.github.io/publish/ranking-results-in-a-subquery.md

     </tbody>
 </table>

-<p>Now let us say we want to rank these attractions by WaitTime.
-We might execute this query:</p>
+Now let us say we want to rank these attractions by WaitTime.
+We might execute this query:

 <pre><code class="sql">SELECT ATTRACTION, ZONE, WAITTIME, ROWNUM
  FROM ATTRACTIONS ORDER BY WAITTIME DESC;</code></pre>

-<p>We could expect to get these results back:</p>
+We could expect to get these results back:

 <table>
     <thead>
         <tr>